Angelinec23/ai_final_project/README.md

 ## Getting Started

 Please take the steps needed to begin using our ICI Qualifier:

-Firstly, click to run the code.
+1) Click to run the code.
-Secondly, copy and input your personal statement in the column.
+2) Copy and input your personal statement in the column.
-Thirdly, remember to click submit to see the result.
+3) Remember to click submit to see the result.
-Lastly, the output would be if you're "qualified", "under consideration" or "not qualified".
+4) The output would be if you're "qualified", "under consideration" or "not qualified".

 ## File Structure